 Partial Hospitalization, Day Treatment and Intensive Outpatient Programs

 Each program has specific guidelines to ensure a safe and confidential environment.
 Please leave your valuables at home.
 We suggest you wear casual, comfortable clothing appropriate for the seasons.
 Due to health regulations, shoes and a shirt must be worn at all times.
-For safety reasons, we recommend closed toe shoes.
+For safety reasons, we recommend closed toe shoes (no skate shoes or other wheeled footwear).
 Clothes or jewelry promoting or displaying violence, gang involvement or disrespect to any group, advertisements of taverns, or use of alcohol/drugs are forbidden.
 Sexually provocative clothes (bare midriffs, low-cut shirts showing cleavage, short shorts, low rise pants or shorts displaying underwear, etc.) may not be worn.
 The decisions regarding appropriateness are ultimately up to the staff.
 We appreciate your cooperation.